el-huilo/ML-hackathons/ScienceDataLab24/README.md

 - Final estimator: `MLPClassifier` with increased hidden layers (800, 600, 200, 100, 100, 50, 50 neurons)

 ### Training Strategy
-- The model was trained on the 70% of training dataset*
+- The model was trained on the 70%* of training dataset
 - Feature importance analysis guided the selection of combined features
 - Hyperparameters were optimized empirically by comparing metrics with different configurations

 ## Results

-Scoring Rules: 0.1 * O-set acc + 0.9 * C-set acc + additonal score for quality of team's report (0-6 points)

-The model achieved exceptional performance on the validation set:
-- **Closed-set accuracy:** ~0.876
+- **Open-set accuracy:** 99.1%
-- **Open-set accuracy:** ~0.991 (scoreboard 4th place before awards)
+- **Closed-set accuracy:** 87.6%

+### Competition Scoring:

+- Open/Closed set weighting: 10%/90%
+- Additional points for team's report quality: 5.5/6
+- Additional points for non-standard approach: 2.5/4

-Open-set comparisons with approaches:
+Open-set comparison with approaches:
 - Baseline, RandomForestClassifier alone: ~0.966
 - MLPClassifier alone: ~0.976
 - Removing the Normalizer from preprocessing: ~0.986